You are here

 What Type Of MBA Program Is Best For You?

 If you’ve been investigating MBA programs, you’ve probably already discovered there’s no shortage of options to choose from.
-There are part-time vs. full-time MBA programs, one-year MBA programs, and opportunities to pursue an MBA online.
+There are part-time vs. full-time MBA programs, and opportunities to pursue an MBA online.
 How do you choose?
 Is one type of program really that much different than another?

 While the end result is the same—an MBA degree in hand—the journey itself is equally significant and could make your MBA even more meaningful.
 Let’s take a closer look at the available options and the benefits and downsides associated with each.